srinivasaraokakumanu/APISecurityTestingAutomation/README.txt

-this is API Automation project.
+This is API Security Automation project.
 Build is still in progress